-The Basic Reproduction Process Explained
+Basic Reproduction Explained

 A chicken will begin laying eggs between five and six months of age, until then she is called a pullet.
 However, climate, seasons, and other various factors do play a significant role in laying cycles.
-Certain breed types are also included in the variances of egg laying, first time or otherwise.
-One thing for sure, when a pullet reaches sexual maturity she will lay eggs whether or not there is a rooster present.
+Certain breed types are also included in the variances of egg laying, first-time or otherwise.
+One thing is for sure, when a pullet reaches sexual maturity she will lay eggs whether or not there is a rooster present.

 Note: It is possible the hen may produce fertile eggs the following week as well.

 When hens are in the presence of a rooster there is a way to separate the fertilized eggs from infertile by a technique called candling.
 This method uses a bright light source behind the egg to show details through the shell.
 Fertilized eggs will show a darker yolk on one end, usually when they are one or two days old.
 Within two to three days, if incubated, you may actually see indications of a growing embryo.